If you’re applying for a home loan, you probably want to know how to calculate borrowing power.

 By the way, not all lenders will shade in all situations, so talk to us if you’d like to know which lenders will shade your income.

-Your bank will “pretend” your interest rate is much higher than it actually is…
+Your lender will “pretend” your interest rate is much higher than it actually is…

-It’s the rate used for assessment of your ability to repay the loan, according to the lenders assessment criteria (serviceability).
+It’s the rate used for assessment of your ability to repay the loan, according to the lenders assessment criteria.

-When calculating repayments on your mortgages, your lender will generally add at least 2% to your interest rate.
+When calculating repayments on your mortgages, your lender will generally add around 2.5% to your interest rate.
 This buffer is used to ensure long term affordability.

 - Assume your current interest rate is 4%.

-The assessment rate reduces your borrowing capacity, but it’s a responsible lending practice.
+The assessment rate reduces your borrowing capacity, but it’s a responsible lending practice to ensure you don’t get in to difficulty when rates go up.

 When determining how to calculate borrowing power, you should extract each of these items separately.